How to Deal with Passive Aggressive Colleagues

 Now that you have a clearer sense of the values you wish to live by, the last step is to engage in actual behaviors that are guided by your values even in the presence of obstacles.
 You can do so by setting goals that are in line with your personal values and beliefs.
 This allows you to create a fulfilling and satisfying quality of life!

 Committed actions means engaging in large patterns of effective action that are driven and guided by core values.
 To be effective, you must be willing to be flexible.
-Life will inevitably change, throw different kinds of challenges at you, and there will be occasions where your behaviors fall short.
+Life will inevitably change, throw different kinds of challenges at you, and there will be occasions where your behaviours fall short.
 Being flexible means that you take the time to reassess your actions and get them back in line with your values.
 This can be achieved by setting realistic goals based on your values and gets easier with time and practice!

-Indeed, forgiveness is challenging.
-The thought of forgiving someone who has hurt you comes along with a host of overwhelming emotions stemming from both the person and the event itself.
-However, forgiveness is powerful.
+Conversely, forgiveness is also powerful.
 While we’re unable to change the past, we can control how we respond to future events.
 Applying these strategies will initially be tough, and that is alright.
 Your feelings and reactions are normal (and shared by many people in similar circumstances).
 Know that with patience and time, it will get easier!

 Supporting a Person Whose Friend or Family Completed Suicide